 The cashless policy had an impact on the economy.
 For consumers, the policy increased convenience and access to payments, more service options, reduction in cash-related crimes, cheaper access to (out-of-branch) banking services and access to credit.
 For corporations, it created faster access to capital, reduced revenue leakage and reduced cash handling costs.
 For the Government, it increased tax collections, engendered greater financial inclusion, and increased economic development and objectives.
 The cashless policy helped to increase awareness of available financial services and products.
-For instance, the volume and value of electronic payments increased by 14.0 per cent. and 12.8 per cent to 519,223,279 and ₹84,952.7 billion, respectively, in 2015, as compared to 2014.
-As of 31 December 2015, there were 16,406 ATMs, compared to 15,935 ATMs as of 31 December 2014.
-The number of ATMs was recorded at 17,398 and 17,712 as at 31 December 2016 and 30 June 2017, respectively.
+For instance, the volume and value of electronic payments have increased by 125 per cent. and 108 per cent to 1,023.6 million and $\aleph9,134$ billion, respectively, between 2014 and 2017.
+As of 31 December 2017, there were 17,449 ATMs, compared to 17,398 ATMs as of 31 December 2016.